-Visual eWOM and Brand Factors in Shaping Hotel Booking Decisions: A Post-Pandemic UK Hospitality Study
+Visual eWOM and Brand Factors in Shaping Hotel Booking Decisions: A UK Hospitality Study

 This article is not in any list yet, why not save it to one of your lists.Abstract

-This study investigates the impact of Visual electronic Word-of-Mouth (VeWOM) on consumer purchase decisions (PD) in terms of hotel bookings in the post-pandemic British hospitality market, emphasizing the mediating role of brand-related constructs.
-Drawing on Attribution Theory, the research proposes a structural model to assess both direct and indirect pathways through which VeWOM influences behavioural outcomes.
+This study aims to bridge the research gap emerging from the relationships between Visual electronic Word-of-Mouth (VeWOM) and brand factors, and their impact on consumers’ behavior by exploring the causal effects of eWOM attributes on hotel brand factor spreading through Brand Awareness (BA) and Brand Perceived Value (BV) and its consequences on Purchase Decisions (PD) in the hospitality context.
+Attribution Theory was extended to incorporate brand-mediated effects and crisis-specific factors.
+The study investigates the impact of VeWOM on consumer Purchase Decisions (PD) in terms of hotel room bookings in the British hospitality market, emphasizing the mediating role of brand-related constructs.
+Drawing on Attribution Theory, the research proposes a structural model to assess both direct and indirect pathways through which VeWOM influences behavioral outcomes.
 A stratified, non-probability sampling approach yielded 443 valid responses from hotel bookers who engaged with user-generated visual content prior to booking.
-Partial Least Squares Structural Equation Model (PLS-SEM) was employed to test the hypothesized relationships.
-Findings reveal that VeWOM significantly influences Brand Value (BV), eWOM Credibility, and Information Quality, which in turn shape consumer purchase behaviour.
-Crucially, Brand Value emerges as a key mediating variable, bridging VeWOM and Purchase Decision, while VeWOM alone does not directly affect booking behaviour.
+The Partial Least Squares Structural Equation Model (PLS-SEM) was employed to test the hypothesized relationships.
+The findings reveal that VeWOM significantly influences Brand Value (BV), eWOM Credibility, and Information Quality, which in turn shape consumer purchase behavior.
+Crucially, Brand Value emerges as a key mediating variable, bridging VeWOM and Purchase Decisions, while VeWOM alone does not directly affect booking behavior.
 Moreover, Brand Awareness showed no significant mediating effect.
-The study underscores the indirect attribution process in visual review contexts, demonstrating that the influence of VeWOM is channelled primarily through brand perception mechanisms rather than direct persuasion.
+The study underscores the indirect attribution process in visual review contexts, demonstrating that the influence of VeWOM is channeled primarily through brand perception mechanisms rather than direct persuasion.
 These insights extend Attribution Theory by highlighting the distinct cognitive pathways activated by visual content compared to text-based reviews.
-Practically, the research suggests that hoteliers should focus on enhancing brand value—via bundled offerings and relationship-based marketing—rather than relying solely on visual appeal or awareness to drive bookings.
+Practically, the research suggests that hoteliers should focus on enhancing Brand Value via bundled offerings and relationship-based marketing rather than relying solely on visual appeal or awareness to drive bookings.
 The study contributes to the growing body of VeWOM literature by clarifying its nuanced effects on decision-making in digital hospitality environments.